-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 "There's no doubt in my mind we'll see more lone actors, lone-wolf terrorists, around the world, and that new terrorist organisations will be born from this conflict," he said.

-French and Belgian authorities are investigating the role of Russia's Chechen diaspora in an Islamist killing in Arras, France, on 13 October and in race riots in Liege, Belgium, in August.
+Meanwhile, French and Belgian authorities are investigating the role of Russia's Chechen diaspora in an Islamist killing in Arras, France, on 13 October and in race riots in Liege, Belgium, in August.

 And for Kobo, this showed how the wound being torn open in European society was also a strategic vulnerability, in a time of sky-high geopolitical tension over Russia's invasion of Ukraine last year.